 A Closer Look at Expenses on Profit & Loss Statements

-While it’s essential to maximize rental income, it’s equally important to track how money spent on each line item and identify alternatives to generate cost savings.
-If you’re a new landlord, you can lower your costs if you’re more cognizant of where the losses are happening.
+While it’s essential to maximize rental income, it’s equally important to track how money is spent on each line item.
+Because costs are sneaky and your materials, taxes, fees, marketing, staff salaries, and more are constantly rising.

 Salaries and Benefits – this is one of the largest areas of operating expenses.
 To make a competitive compensation package and to attract prospective candidates, you may consider offering base salary plus free or a discounted rate apartment unit.
 To motivate your leasing staff, you may structure a bonus or commission system when they are able to meet the occupancy goal.

 Payroll Taxes – the higher the payroll amount, the higher payroll taxes you are required to pay.
 Normally it’s safe to budget 1% of the total payroll as payroll taxes.

 Office Supplies – the cost of toners and maintenance contract for your multi-function photo copier could be high; consider refilling ink cartridge and print on both sides of paper to generate cost savings and support environmental protection.